QuentinRa/blog.quentinra.dev/info/ocaml/interm/lists.md

 [Go back](..)

-A list is basically an array of values.
-The type is ``'a list`` but you can make a list of float (for instance) and you will have ``float list``.
+A list is an array of values.
+The type is
+``'a list`` but you can make a list of float (for instance) and you will have a ``float list``.

 ```ocaml
 let sample_list = [5.0;0.2];;